 Other ways to increase milk supply

 Pumping can be a great partner in the process to increase low milk supply, however not all mothers find pumping works well for them and there are many more ideas to try.
-Our article How to Make More Breast Milk discusses more ways to increase your milk and it is helpful to consult your IBCLC lactation consultant to unpick the reasons for your low milk supply.
+Our article How to Make More Breast Milk discusses more ways to increase your milk supply and it is helpful to consult your IBCLC lactation consultant to unpick the reasons for low milk supply.
 With good positioning, some latching tips, breast compression, and by offering both breasts (and more!) you may be able to improve your supply with less need to pump.

 These books offer easy-to-read comprehensive help for your milk supply all in one place see:

 - The Breastfeeding Mother’s Guide to Making More Milk, RN by Diana West, BA, IBCLC and Lisa Marasco, MA, IBCLC

 - Exclusively Pumping Breast Milk: A Guide to Providing Expressed Breast Milk for Your Baby by Stephanie Casemore

 There are several ways to help increase the amount of breast milk you can pump.
 Trying shorter, more frequent pumping sessions, using breast massage while pumping, hand expressing after using a pump, choosing the right pump and using the correct sized pumping parts have helped many mothers to increase their milk supply by pumping.